ayonious/template-react-ts/README.md

 # Typescript React Project Template

-This repo contains a bare minimum react Project.
+> a bare minimum Typescripted react Project.
 Without using create-react-app

 This contains: